KERENDIA- finerenone tablet, film coated KERENDIA- finerenone tablet

 Clinical Studies and Model-Informed Approaches

-Strong CYP3A Inhibitors: Concomitant use of itraconazole (strong CYP3A4 inhibitor) increased finerenone AUC by >400%.
+Strong CYP3A Inhibitors: Concomitant use of itraconazole (strong CYP3A4 inhibitor) was predicted to increase finerenone AUC by >400%.

 Weak CYP3A Inhibitors: Concomitant use of amiodarone (weak CYP3A4 inhibitor) increased finerenone AUC by 21%.

-Strong or Moderate CYP3A Inducers: Concomitant use of efavirenz (moderate CYP3A4 inducer) and rifampicin (strong CYP3A4 inducer) decreased finerenone AUC by 80% and 90%, respectively.
+Strong or Moderate CYP3A Inducers: Concomitant use of efavirenz (moderate CYP3A4 inducer) and rifampicin (strong CYP3A4 inducer) was predicted to decrease finerenone AUC by 80% and 90%, respectively.

 • 13 NONCLINICAL TOXICOLOGY